kiwicopple/consul-postgres/README.md

 ---

 - There is only a single Consul server running - we should run multiple to ensure HA.
+- There is no Postgres failover - this is merely handling the monitoring of 2 databases as a POC.
+- There could be a liveness probe sent directly from the server, but I like the idea that we could drop this on top of any system (RDS, DO, GCP, etc), and it will "Just work".
+Since we are using native Postgres, it works with an Postgres-compatible docker image - no extensions required.
+- I've written everything on the consul side in shell scripts for now.
+Could be moved to Rust/Go/Python/etc for better DX.

 Ideas
 ---